When someone does something positive for you, it feels good – and importantly, makes you want to do something in return.

-The Law of Reciprocity is an academic theory of social psychology, which fundamentally states that when someone does something positive for you, you feel like you should do something positive for them in return.
+The Law of Reciprocity is an academic theory of social psychology.
+Fundamentally, when someone does something positive for you, you feel like you should do something positive for them in return.

-We all know that feeling of being compelled to do something to return a kind or helpful gesture – and this can be harnessed as a means to strengthen your network, build and nurture lasting professional relationships, and grow your business.
+We all know that feeling of being compelled to do something to return a kind or helpful gesture.
+You can harness this to strengthen your network, build and nurture lasting professional relationships, and grow your business.

-Here’s an example – a lot of the time when I get referred business from my connections, I feel obliged to refer business back to them.
+Here’s an example – often when I get referred business from my connections, I feel obliged to refer business back.
 That’s the law of reciprocity in action!

 Interacting with LinkedIn content